-(Microbiology and anatomy and physiology courses must be completed within 5 years prior to admission into the ASN program).
+(Microbiology and anatomy and physiology courses must be completed within 5 years prior to admission into the ASN program - see above).

-- 2. Based on transcript and ACT score evaluation, these foundational courses may be required: - a.
-MAT 0123 Intermediate Algebra - b.
-BIO 1004 Principles of Biology - 3.
-Prior college credit: - a.
+- 2. Based on transcript and ACT score evaluation, these foundational courses may be required:

+- a.
+MAT 0123 Intermediate Algebra

+- b.
+BIO 1004 Principles of Biology

+- 3. Prior college credit:

+Mercy College of Nursing and Health Sciences 179 2018-2019 Undergraduate Catalog

+- a.
 Minimum of C in all courses required for the ASN program - b.
-Minimum of 2.7 cumulative GPA or 3.0 cumulative GPA for all program requirements. - c.
-Minimum of 3.0 cumulative GPA in all science courses required for the ASN program.

-180 Mercy College of Nursing and Health Sciences2017-2018 Undergraduate Catalog

-- d.
-If repeating any course required for the ASN program, course must be completed with a grade of C or better before applying to the ASN program. - 4.
-Students must signify that they are able to perform the functional abilities listed below.
-These abilities are necessary to be able to perform as a student and in the role of nurse generalist.
-They include the cognitive, sensory/perceptual, psychosocial/emotional, and physical principal capabilities to provide safe patient care. - 5.
+Minimum of 2.7 cumulative GPA or 2.7 cumulative program GPA. - c.
+Minimum of 2.7 cumulative GPA in all science courses required for the ASN program. - d.
+If repeating any course required for the ASN program, course must be completed with a grade of C or better before applying to the ASN program. - e.
+Each pre-requisite science course may only be attempted two times, including withdrawals. - 4.
 When applicants meet the minimum qualifications, admission decisions will then be based on such factors as GPA, and interactions with faculty and staff.
-An interview and/or admissions testing may be required. - 6.
-Admission is contingent upon an acceptable background check and drug screen. - 7.
+An interview and/or admissions testing may be required. - 5.
+Admission is contingent upon an acceptable background check and drug screen. - 6.
 Admission is based on space availability.
 Application deadlines for consideration in: - a.
 August (Fall Semester) February 1 of that same year - b.
-January (Spring semester) July 1 of previous year - 8.
+January (Spring semester) July 1 of previous year - 7.
 Special consideration will be given to qualified applicants who have submitted previous or early applications.